Collaborative translation: Relation to cloud computing

 Cloud computing revolutionized the translation industry and introduced collaborative translation.
 Managers, translators, and proofreaders, who previously had traditional CAT tools installed on their desktops, could now login to the same system at the same time, sharing translation memory resources in real-time and collaborating via communication features available in the workspace.

 Traditional translation workflows were typically lock-step affairs, where the document first went to A where it was translated, then to B where it was proofread, and maybe to C where a subject matter expert might review it.
 Questions and answers were typically handled by the translation manager.
 However, by allowing all the participants to share resources and work simultaneously in a single, cloud-based workspace, the lifecycle was shortened and quality increased.

-Some Translation management systems can split even a single source file into a number of translation bundles.
-The bundles can be assigned to multiple translators who can all work on their own part of the file at the same time as the translation corrector.
-Combining simultaneous translation workflows with collaborative translation helps limit the time required to translate high volume publications.